railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/interactive_ruby/all.markdown

-# Interactive Ruby (IRB) on Mac OS X
+# Interactive Ruby (IRB)

-1. Start up a Terminal command prompt.
-You can find the Terminal application through Spotlight, or navigate in Finder to `Applications/Utilities/Terminal`
+1. Start up a new command prompt.

 2. Type `irb` in the command prompt.
 You should see something like this: